joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 ## Future updates
 I'm mainly pushing this out for fun at the moment, but life is hectic.
 I have no idea how frequently I'll be able to update, or whether I'll forget about it entirely!

+## How to Cite
+For now, please cite the website by the name **ASP&#8704;: Answer Set Programming "Algorithms"** by "Guerin, Joshua" with the full URL.
+You may use whatever citation conventions are most reasonable for the publication.